About This Chapter

 16. What is a Tautomer? - Definition, Mechanism & Example

 What happens when atoms rearrange in a molecule?
-In this lesson we will be learning about a process in organic chemistry known as tautomerization by studying its definition, and the mechanism behind the process by studying a specific example.
+In this lesson, we'll learn about a process in organic chemistry known as tautomerization by studying its definition.
+We'll also explore the mechanism behind the process by studying a specific example.

 17. Tautomerization vs. Resonance